iotmani/timeseries/README.md

 Other 'Action' classes can be implemented such as sending an email notification, or calling an external API.

-We can easily add e.g. multiple processors/actions instances to notify in a publish-subscribe form as the project grows.
+We can later add e.g. multiple processors/actions instances to notify in a publish-subscribe form as the project grows.